cramanan/go-types/README.md

 #### Your code, your rules

 The Go-Types project was designed for any type of project.
-The use of generics and interfaces (any) completly overthrow the [comparable](https://go.dev/blog/comparable) and [Ordered](https://pkg.go.dev/constraints#Ordered) interfaces.
+The use of generics and interfaces (any) for the slices.Unordered type completly overthrows the [comparable](https://go.dev/blog/comparable) and [Ordered](https://pkg.go.dev/cmp#Ordered) interfaces.

 If you wish to use this package for structs, native slices or maps that cannot be compared with [comparison operators](https://go.dev/ref/spec#Comparison_operators), you will have to use functions that use your own comparison rules: